Dispute Resolution Policy Guidelines and Form

 The LEA will have a maximum of 15 calendar days to review its initial decision upon receipt of a notice of appeal and make a final decision as to the position taken (i.e., whether it will continue to challenge the right of the student to be enrolled).
 If a dispute cannot be resolved at the LEA level, OSSE will make a determination of the appeal based upon the facts received and the MKV Act, and will notify the school, LEA, parent, guardian, or unaccompanied youth in writing of the decision within 15 calendar days.
 Until OSSE makes a final decision regarding the appeal, the student will be allowed to attend the school of choice, and the school will provide transportation assistance and other McKinney-Vento eligible services upon request.

-Related Content: Education of Homeless Children and Youth Program
+Related Content: Homeless Education Program